Juvenile Indigent Defense Delivery System

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In American Samoa:

-- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday; after age 18, the youth is charged in adult court, Am.
+- Juvenile court has jurisdiction over offenses allegedly committed prior to a youth’s 18th birthday; after age 18, the youth is charged in adult court, Am.
 Samoa Code Ann. § 45.0103(2);

-- Juvenile court can “may commit a person 18 years of age or older to the Bureau if he is adjudicated delinquent for an act committed prior to his 18th birthday or upon revocation of probation.”
+- Juvenile court can “may commit a person 18 years of age or older to the Bureau if [they are] adjudicated delinquent for an act committed prior to [their] 18th birthday or upon revocation of probation.”
 Am.
 Samoa Code Ann. § 45.0350(2).

 Youth in Adult Court